Medial Patella Luxation In Bulldogs

 Medial patella luxation in bulldogs and French bulldogs (MPL) Warning #4: It is our experience that left alone, the abnormal alignment of the patella may also aggravate the shallowness of the femoral groove and lead to deformation of the leg.

-Medial patella luxation in bulldogs and French bulldogs (MPL) Warning #5: The abnormal position of the kneecap destabilizes the knee, increasing weight load on the inner part of the knee, thus it predisposes your bulldog to a rupture of his cranial cruciate ligament (ACL Tear), at which point they typically stop using the limb.
+Medial patella luxation in bulldogs and French bulldogs (MPL) Warning #5: The abnormal position of the kneecap destabilizes the knee, increasing the weight load on the inner part of the knee, thus, it predisposes your bulldog to a rupture of his cranial cruciate ligament (ACL Tear), at which point they typically stop using the limb.

 Medial patella luxation in bulldogs and French bulldogs (MPL) Warning #6: We know that bulldogs and French bulldogs who have this problem tend to pass it on to their puppies, therefore, it is not recommended to breed those dogs.